 DON'T HAVE $50K?

 No Problem!
 You don’t have to establish an endowment to support one.
-Did you know that all UD endowed funds are open and capable of receiving new gifts of any amount from the public?
+Did you know that many UD endowed funds are open and capable of receiving new gifts of any amount from the public?
 You can make a lasting impact with your gift of any amount to an existing endowed fund.

 For more information, contact us at email@example.com.

-Providing Stability against Change
+Providing Stability Against Change

 UD's endowment provides the foundation for excellence from which faculty and students learn, achieve and excel.